waynodiablo/Oystercard/pills/clojure.md

 ; => "12 legs all together"
 ```

+The indentation style in Clojure may look weird to you at the moment.
+This is perfectly normal: Lisp-type language like Clojure have a very different appearance to C-style languages like JavaScript, and scripting languages like Ruby.
+Look at the [Clojure style guide](https://github.com/bbatsov/clojure-style-guide) for more examples of Clojure syntax.

 The *scope* of variables defined with let is defined by the the extent of the list.
 What would the happen with the following?